MerginMaps/media-sync/README.md

   -e MERGIN__PROJECT_NAME=john/my_project \
   lutraconsulting/mergin-media-sync python3 media_sync_daemon.py
 ```
-The sync process will start, regularly checking Mergin service copy/move media files from a Mergin project to an external storage.
+The sync process will start, regularly checking Mergin Maps service copy/move media files from a Mergin Maps project to an external storage.
 Local drive is a default backend, you need to mount volume from host machine for data to persist.

 #### Update reference table in geopackage